yanboyang713/blog/content/posts/2023-10-16-034117-davies_bouldin_indicator.md

 draft: false
 ---

+Davies–Bouldin indicator is one of [Clustering Algorithms Evaluation Indicators]({{< relref "2023-10-10-213830-evaluation_indicators.md" >}}).
 Mainly for the data that has even density and distribution

-The Davies–Bouldin index (DBI) is an indicator that measures the quality of clustering achieved by a clustering algorithm.
+The Davies–Bouldin index (DBI) is an indicator that measures the quality of clustering achieved by a [Clustering Algorithms]({{< relref "2023-09-29-233551-clustering_algorithms.md" >}}).
 Specifically, it provides a score that indicates the average similarity between each cluster and its most similar cluster, with the ideal score being the smallest possible value.

 Here's a breakdown of the Davies–Bouldin index: